Tom Edgar

 Tom Edgar (born 29 October 2004) is a third generation British racing driver currently competing in the GT4 European Series with Borusan Otomotiv Motorsport.

-He began karting aged 6, achieving success in various Irish and British categories before progressing into the Ginetta Juniors aged 15 in 2020 where he raced for two seasons.
+Edgar began karting at the age of six, achieving success in various Irish and British categories before progressing into the Ginetta Juniors aged 15 in 2020 where he raced for two seasons.

-In 2022 he debuted in the British GT Championship for Toyota Gazoo Racing UK in the GT4 category.
-He finished 4th in the GT4 driver standings (third in the Silver Cup) with the team finishing fifth in the team standings.
+In 2022, Edgar debuted in the British GT Championship for Toyota Gazoo Racing UK in the GT4 category.
+He finished fourth in the GT4 driver standings (third in the Silver Cup) with the team finishing fifth in the team standings.
 He is not related to fellow British racing drivers Jonny Edgar and Jessica Edgar.

 Career

 2022

-In 2022 Edgar graduated from Ginetta Juniors into GT, racing for Toyota Gazoo Racing UK.
+In 2022,Edgar graduated from Ginetta Juniors into GT, racing for Toyota Gazoo Racing UK.
 He began the season racing alongside Jack Mitchell at Oulton Park, then alongside Jordan Collard for the remainder of the season.